Home Articles 10 Sour Cream Substitutes (+ Best Alternatives)

 6. Cream Cheese

-Cream cheese delivers a similar taste to sour cream, but it will make your batter too thick.
+Cream cheese delivers a similar taste to sour cream, but it’s much thicker.

 Kefir and Milk in a Wooden Table